Introduction

 Contingency-Based Pricing

 This fee structure creates a direct incentive to over-classify assets, which compromises IRS compliance and exposes you to penalties.
-Disqualify any firm that proposes it.
+Firms that propose contingency-based pricing operate in direct violation of these professional standards.

 Questions to Ask Before You Hire a Cost Segregation Provider